msoe-sisyphus-sd/msoe-sis-wiki/Reports/F-W3-Status-Report.md

 # Discussion

-Insert Discussion Points here
+## Key Meetings

+The team had 3 meetings - once after Week 2 Friday's advisor meeting, once on Monday drafting the initial set of PBIs, and once on Thursday to finalize the Sprint 1 plan and write up the Status Report.

+## Findings

+* Grace and George discovered that moving the code base to a non-Pi environment is not possible without a concerted effort.
+The team has moved forward with purchasing appropriate materials for developing on our personal Pis.

+* Grace met Jared a MSOE Network Administrator and devised a network topology to allow remote access to the table's Pi while remaining visible to other devices on the network.

+* Andy discovered a way to restart the lights without rebooting the whole table via the `restart.sh` script

+* Grace and George spent time "debugging" the flashing lights on the table - it is still unknown if the issue is of software or hardware origin.

+## Successes

+* The team created a signup sheet for access (physical and digital) to the table and respect social distancing protocols.

+* The team has figured out how to SSH into the Pi and make changes while IT deploys our plan.

+## Risk Updates

+* The team is still somewhat unfamiliar with the code base and APIs used on the table.
+However, the team feels this will be quickly mitigated once Sprint 1 begins.

+* The table's lights have begun to flash with out any obvious explanation or source of impetus (no one has made drastic code changes).
+See question below...

 # Questions

-When can we submit a draft of the Technical Report for overview?
+* When can we submit a _draft_ of the Technical Report for overview?
     * Should we submit the report to you (Dr. Taylor) or should we seek an outsider's opinion (i.e. another Senior Design Advisor)
+* Lights are flashing and we don't know what's going on?
+    * This is more a question for Bruce and Matt

 # Conclusion

-Insert Conclusion here
+The team feels like they've learned a lot and have a better understanding of table and how to communicate with it.
+The team is feeling more confident (\~7.5/10 up from 6) in getting up and running.
+The team is optimistic about soon being able to access the table from a remote environment.
+The team is excited for Sprint 1 to begin although weary of some hardware challenges ahead (setting up development environments and the table's lighting issue).